bodo-ai/PyDough/pydough/sqlglot/transform_bindings/README.md

 - `SQLiteTransformBindings`: Subclass of `BaseTransformBindings` for the SQLite dialect, providing SQLite-specific implementations.
 - `SnowflakeTransformBindings`: Subclass of `BaseTransformBindings` for the Snowflake dialect, providing Snowflake-specific implementations.
 - `MySQLTransformBindings`: Subclass of `BaseTransformBindings` for the MySQL dialect, providing MySQL-specific implementations.
-- `PostgreSQLTransformBindings`: Subclass of `BaseTransformBindings` for the PostgreSQL dialect, providing PostgreSQL-specific implementations.
+- `PostgresTransformBindings`: Subclass of `BaseTransformBindings` for the Postgres dialect, providing Postgres-specific implementations.
 - `bindings_from_dialect`: Factory function that returns the appropriate binding instance for a specific database dialect.

 ## Core Components